Coder-X15/cooking_agent/README.md

 - A simple cooking agent that can be used to help you cook different dishes

 ## Cons
-- Often getting out of hand like in the vdeo attached below.
+- Often getting out of hand
 - Not all dishes can be found out (however, Gemini 2.0 Flash-001 may be able to generate some by itself) [FEATURE SUGGESTION]
 - Pretty simple in terms of development complexity.

 ### Prerequisites:
 Have your Gemini developer API key and Spoonacular API key ready in a file named `.env`, in this format:
 ```